Support the news

 Running Boston, One Year Later

-Through his new running connections, Giroux secured a charity entry into next month’s Boston Marathon.
-He’s been working 12-hour shifts at a new factory job and training mostly on dark, cold winter nights.
+Through his running connections, Giroux secured a charity entry into the 2017 Boston Marathon.
+He was working 12-hour shifts at a factory job and training mostly on dark, cold winter nights.

-One year after he ran Boston on a prison treadmill, he’ll be cheered along the famous course by family and friends.
+One year after he ran Boston on a prison treadmill, Keith Giroux was cheered along the famous course by family and friends.

-But he knows one very important person will be missing from the crowd: his 13-year-old son.
+But one very important person was missing from the crowd: his 13-year-old son.

 This segment aired on March 18, 2017.